marcegs/monarchy-installer/README.md

 ### Planned Features

-Basically, make a script that installs Linux Mint but on Arch!

 - [ ] Optional full disk encryption
 - [ ] Options between complete and minimal install
 - [ ] Everything else